Seia-Soto/cl-indexes/README.md

 # C Lang Indexes
-This repository refers C language in programing.
+This repository refers C language which used in programing.
-I(Seia) am wrting down this when I learn C language from academy.
+I(Seia) am writing down this when I learn C language from academy.

 Please give me a tip when I wrote wrong.